cisagov/molecule-packer-ci-iam-user-tf-module/examples/read_a_single_parameter/README.md

-# Launch the Example EC2 Instance into the Default VPC #
+# Create an IAM User with Permission to Read a Single SSM Parameter #

 ## Usage ##